autowarefoundation/autoware/perception/autoware_probabilistic_occupancy_grid_map/synchronized_grid_map_fusion.md

 You need to generate OGMs in each sensor frame before achieving grid map fusion.

-`probabilistic_occupancy_grid_map` package supports to generate OGMs for the each from the point cloud data.
+`autoware_probabilistic_occupancy_grid_map` package supports to generate OGMs for the each from the point cloud data.

 <details>
 <summary> Example launch.xml (click to expand) </summary>